The History of Rhode Island College Radio

 In early 2010, the radio station staff conducted a 24-hour radiothon, raising over $4,000 for the American Red Cross Haiti Relief Fund, following the devastating earthquake in Haiti earlier that year.
 The station also participates annually in the nationally syndicated Homelessness Marathon, and supports dozens of student organizations and campus departments by offering free on-air spots and promos and co-sponsorships.
 WXIN operates a full mobile DJ service, spinning tunes at venues and events across Rhode Island, and holds regular bar nights, club nights and local music concerts at venues around Providence and the surrounding communities.
 The WXIN DJ Service is a regular feature at events such as Student Activities Day, the Student Organization Showcase, Freshmen Orientation, Admissions Events and the penultimate STORGY Awards.
 WXIN holds the record for the most awards won by any student organization on campus, and has twice won Organization of the Year, in 2000 and in 2006.

-Now in its fourth decade, the WXIN Rock Hunt is one of Rhode Island’s premier annual local rock music events, featuring 16 local, up-and-coming bands.
+Now in its fifth decade, the WXIN Rock Hunt is one of Rhode Island’s premier annual local rock music events, featuring 16 local, up-and-coming bands.
 Held since the 1980s at the iconic Living Room in Providence, the WXIN Rock Hunt has been held at Firehouse 13 since 2009.
 WXIN also runs an annual Back to School BBQ for returning students in the fall, holds numerous on-campus concerts and events throughout the year, and has been an organizer of the annual spring Campus Block Party since its inception in 2008.
 Over the years, WXIN has also brought countless up-and-coming national acts to Rhode Island College, most recently featuring J. Cole in 2010.